adamelliotfields/gradio-diffusion/DOCS.md

 Use `+` or `-` to increase the weight of a token.
 The weight grows exponentially when chained.
 For example, `blue+` means 1.1x more attention is given to `blue`, while `blue++` means 1.1^2 more, and so on.
 The same applies to `-`.

-Groups of tokens can be weighted together by wrapping in parantheses and multiplying by a float between 0 and 2.
+Groups of tokens can be weighted together by wrapping in parentheses and multiplying by a float between 0 and 2.
 For example, `(masterpiece, best quality)1.2` will increase the weight of both `masterpiece` and `best quality` by 1.2x.

 This is the same syntax used in [InvokeAI](https://invoke-ai.github.io/InvokeAI/features/PROMPTS/) and it differs from [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui):